-There are several association-wide legislative and policy provisions that apply to an institution's provision of medical care and coverage for NCAA student-athletes who are participating in school-sponsored practice and competition at locations other than their home institution facilities.
+There are several association-wide legislative and policy provisions that apply to an member school's provision of medical care and coverage for NCAA student-athletes who are participating in school-sponsored practice and competition at locations other than their home school facilities.
 For example:

-- 1. An active member institution must conduct its athletic program in a manner designed to protect and enhance the physical well-being of student-athletes and it has a responsibility to protect the health of, and provide a safe environment for, each student-athlete.i - 2.
-An active member institution must designate a properly credentialed and licensed physician for each of its teams and that individual must have authority to oversee the medical services incidental to the participation of the members of the team.ii - 3.
-An active member institution must establish an administrative structure that ensures that the primary athletics health care providers (i.e., the team physicians and athletic trainers) have unchallengeable autonomous authority to determine the medical management and return-to-play decisions related to student-athletes.iii - 4.
-An active member institution's policies should provide that any student-athlete who exhibits signs, symptoms or behaviors consistent with concussion must be evaluated by a medical staff member (e.g.; sports medicine staff, team physician) with experience in the evaluation and management of concussions; and, if diagnosed with a concussion, cleared to return to athletics activity only as determined by the team physician or physician's designee.^{iv} - 5.
-An active member institution's policies should provide that medical personnel with training in the diagnosis, treatment and initial management of acute concussion must be on site at the campus or arena of each competition, and available to be contacted at any time via telephone, messaging, email, beeper or other immediate communication means during all practices involving specified contact/collision sports (basketball, equestrian, field hockey, football, ice hockey, lacrosse, pole vault, rugby, skiing, soccer, wrestling).^{v vi} - 6.
-An active member institution must have a properly rehearsed emergency action plan for all venues (home and away) in which practices or competitions are conducted and the plan must specifically address medical care related to concussions and catastrophic injuries, including head and neck injuries, cardiac arrest, heat illness and heat stroke, exertional rhabdomyolysis, exertional collapse associated with sickle cell trait, any exertional or nonexertional collapse, asthma, diabetic emergency and mental health emergency.^{vii} viii
+- 1. An active member school must conduct its athletic program in a manner designed to protect and enhance the physical well-being of student-athletes and it has a responsibility to protect the health of, and provide a safe environment for, each student-athlete.1 - An active member school must designate a properly credentialed and licensed physician for each of its teams and that individual must have authority to oversee the medical services incidental to the participation of the members of the team. - 3.
+An active member school must establish an administrative structure that ensures that the primary athletics health care providers (i.e., the team physicians and athletic trainers) have unchallengeable autonomous authority to determine the medical management and return-to-play decisions related to student-athletes.iii - 4.
+An active member school's policies should provide that any student-athlete who exhibits signs, symptoms or behaviors consistent with concussion must be evaluated by a medical staff member (e.g.; sports medicine staff, team physician) with experience in the evaluation and management of concussions; and, if diagnosed with a concussion, cleared to return to athletics activity only as determined by the team physician or physician's designee. - 5.
+An active member school's policies should provide that medical personnel with training in the diagnosis, treatment and initial management of acute concussion must be on site at the campus or arena of each competition, and available to be contacted at any time via telephone, messaging, email, beeper or other immediate communication means during all practices involving specified contact/collision sports (acrobatics and tumbling, Alpine skiing, baseball, basketball, beach volleyball, diving, equestrian, field hockey, football, gymnastics, ice hockey, lacrosse, pole vault, rugby, soccer, softball, volleyball, water polo, wrestling).
+V Vi - 6.
+An active member school must have a properly rehearsed emergency action plan for all venues (home and away) in which practices or competitions are conducted and the plan must specifically address medical care related to concussions and catastrophic injuries, including head and neck injuries, cardiac arrest, heat illness and heat stroke, exertional rhabdomyolysis, exertional collapse associated with sickle cell trait, any exertional or nonexertional collapse, asthma, diabetic emergency and mental health emergency.

-- 7. An active member institution must provide medical care and coverage for student-athletes for all athletically related injuries incurred during intercollegiate sports activities including team travel, competition, practices and conditioning.^{ix} - 8.
-An institution is required to collect and submit data detailing concussion and catastrophic events involving student-athletes. ^{x xi} - Some of the more relevant NCAA legislative provisions and policies have been summarized above for simplicity and convenience.
+- 7. An active member school must provide medical care and coverage for student-athletes for all athletically related injuries incurred during intercollegiate sports activities including team travel, competition, practices and conditioning. - 8.
+A member school is required to collect and submit data detailing concussion and catastrophic events involving student-athletes. ix - Some of the more relevant NCAA legislative provisions and policies have been summarized above for simplicity and convenience.
 They are not intended to reflect the full text of the legislation or policies or to provide an exhaustive list of applicable materials.
 The full text of all relevant NCAA institutional obligations can be found in the applicable divisional manuals and Board of Governors materials located on the NCAA website.